One of the most beloved travel destinations

 The unique climate of the Cyclades Islands and their geographical conditions provide great local ingredients such as fresh seasonal fruits and vegetables, a variety of fresh seafood, local meat products and traditional cheeses and some of the best Greek wines made with indiginous grapes such as Assyrtiko and Malvasia.Itineraries

-The Dodecanese islands are mainly comprised of 12 islands that lay off the coast of Turkey in the area known as “the sunniest part of Greece.”
+The Dodecanese islands are so close to coast of Turkey in the area known as “the sunniest part of Greece.”
 The principle islands of the Dodecanese are Kos,Astypalaia, Kalymnos, , Nisisros, Leros,Patmos, Symi and Rhodes.
-They present a wonderful and diverse array of cruising destinations, enhanced by an exceptional culture and turbulent past that bears the mark of each passing civilization, whether it be Venetians, Athenians, Persians and Romans.
+They present a wonderful and diverse array of cruising destinations, enhanced by an exceptional culture and turbulent past that bears the mark of each passing civilization, whether it be Venetians, Romans, Athenians, Persians and Ottomans.

 From the dry limestone hills and typical Greek villages of Symi and Kalymnos which are home to a great number of Venetian castles and Byzantine monasteries to the humming town centers of Rhodes and Kos, the Dodecanese offer something for everyone.
-Scattered around the main islands are more than 150 smaller islands only 26 of which are inhabited, which is sure to embellish your luxury yacht charter with a plethora of unexpected and interesting destinations to sail around.
+Scattered around the main islands are many smaller islands.
+Only 26 islands are inhabited, which is sure to embellish your luxury yacht charter with a plethora of unexpected and interesting destinations to sail around.

 The prevailing wind of the summer season in the Dodecanese islands, much like the Cyclades, is a north-northwesterly wind called the “Meltemi”, which usually blows at BFT 4-6.
 The meltemi starts to develop in June and gains force towards the end of July to the beginning of September and begins to weaken in October.
 It should be taken into consideration that it can blow for constantly for days at a time, especially off Karpathos, Patmos, Kos, Kalymnos, Tilos, Nissyros and Astypalea.